Sibu: Shopping

-Sibu features a number of shopping malls: Wisma Sanyan, Medan Mall, Sing Kwong Shopping Complex, Farley Departmental Store, Delta Mall, Star Mega Mall, Everwin and Giant Hypermarket.
+Sibu features a number of shopping malls: Wisma Sanyan, Medan Mall, Sing Kwong Shopping Complex, Farley Departmental Store, Delta Mall, Star Mega Mall, Everwin, Swan Square, and The Hann's Residence.

 The Sibu Night Market was established in 1973.
 It was situated in the town centre.
-Local traders will usually set up their mobile stalls from 5 pm to 10 pm every day.
+Local traders will usually set up their mobile stalls from 5pm to 10pm every day.
 The stalls offer household goods, footwear, fashion items, and varieties of food.
 In August 2012, the market was relocated to Butterfly Garden at Cross Road near the Tua Pek Kong Temple to ease traffic jams.

 The Sibu Central Market is the largest indoor market in Malaysia.
 It is located at Channel Street, opposite the Sibu wharf terminal.
 The central market has food stalls on top floor with dry and wet market on the ground floor.
 Among the items on sale in this market are exotic fruits, jungle produce, handicrafts, Bario rice, and poultry.
 There are 1,100 stalls in the market on weekdays and 400-500 additional stalls on weekends when the indigenous people from the interior brought their jungle produce to the market.

 Cuisine

+Sibu is well-known for its wide variety of ethnic dishes, especially indigenous food from the Dayaks community and also food inspired from Fuzhou community.
 The "Bandong walk" project was started in 2012 and was scheduled to be completed in 2015.
 This project is set to make the Bandong area a halal food hub of local delicacies for the locals and the tourists.
-Common dishes in Sibu include:
+Common dishes that can be found all over Sibu include: